 Each year in January the transit systems will be analyzed for the level of service they have implemented.
-Transit systems do include unmet needs in their applications, but the actual service implemented can vary based on a host of factors including; lack of drivers and limited local funding share.
-The performance should increase as the span of service is established as the priority service expansion for transit systems to consider.
+Transit systems apply for funding on an annual basis.
+The applications take unmet needs into account.
+However, the actual service implemented can vary based on various factors including; lack of drivers and limited local funding share.
+The performance should increase as the span of service is established and the priority service expansion for transit systems is considered.